nighthawkcoders/student_2025/navigation/ideas.md

 ### Ideation hack

+### concept
+The player is stranded on a deserted cloud and must gather resources (like water, food, and needs to safely get to land) to survive.
 ## Add an NPC- Add an interactable npc that can give you quests for loot and helps you navigate around the map
 ### Add weapons-
-You can use Weapons to fight NPCs for loot
+You can use Weapons to fight NPCs for loot and also add sheilds that can protect you from being damaged.
+### Add mobs

 ### Add Levels-
 Every time you kill a certain number of NPCS you level up, and level up increases your max health
 ### Health